clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ![diagram of services](exercise_files/udemy-docker-section05-109-architecture-design.png)

+- Note: the structure of this project

+  - client (nextjs)
+  - common
+  - auth service (mongodb)
+  - tickets service (mongodb)
+  - orders service (mongodb)
+  - payments service (mongodb)
+  - expiration service (redis)
+  - NATS Streaming sever

 - client uses nextjs
 - all services will use node and mongodb,
 - `expiration service` will use Redis
 - services make use of a "common library" npm module
 - for event-bus: NATS Streaming server